cockroachdb/docs/v21.1/explain-analyze.md

 ---
 title: EXPLAIN ANALYZE
-summary: The EXPLAIN ANALYZE statement executes a query and generates a physical query plan with execution statistics.
+summary: The EXPLAIN ANALYZE statement executes a query and generates a physical statement plan with execution statistics.
 toc: true
 ---

-The `EXPLAIN ANALYZE` [statement](sql-statements.html) **executes a SQL query** and generates a query plan with execution statistics, a URL for a physical query plan, or a URL to download a bundle with more details about the query plan.
-Query plans provide information around SQL execution, which can be used to troubleshoot slow queries by figuring out where time is being spent, how long a processor (i.e., a component that takes streams of input rows and processes them according to a specification) is not doing work, etc. For more information about distributed SQL queries, see the [DistSQL section of our SQL Layer Architecture docs](architecture/sql-layer.html#distsql).
+The `EXPLAIN ANALYZE` [statement](sql-statements.html) **executes a SQL query** and generates a statement plan with execution statistics.
+The `(DEBUG)` option generates a URL to download a bundle with more details about the statement plan for advanced debugging.
+Statement plans provide information around SQL execution, which can be used to troubleshoot slow queries by figuring out where time is being spent, how long a processor (i.e., a component that takes streams of input rows and processes them according to a specification) is not doing work, etc. For more information about distributed SQL queries, see the [DistSQL section of our SQL Layer Architecture docs](architecture/sql-layer.html#distsql).

 {{site.data.alerts.callout_info}}
 {% include {{ page.version.version }}/sql/physical-plan-url.md %}